ithinkthatmaybe/TCKR/readme.md

 Next on the Agenda
-	-Maybe play with some more extensive/adjustable menu structures
+	Maybe play with some more extensive/adjustable menu structures

-	-That could in turn allow for more some more cool things like loading preset shots stored in EEPROM
+	That could in turn allow for more some more cool things like loading preset shots stored in EEPROM

-	-The RTC (based on Martin Stienke's origional module we used for a wonderful ENCE361 project) could be extended to do lots of cool stuff, like task prioritisation, and even preemption.
+	The RTC (based on Martin Stienke's origional module we used for a wonderful ENCE361 project) could be extended to do lots of cool stuff, like task prioritisation, and even preemption.